What’s the history of Labor Day?

 The little girl pictured above worked in a mill.
 She told the photographer she was twelve, although her coworkers all said she was ten.

 More than 100 years ago the labor force was completely different than it is today.
 Men, women, and even children of five and six labored ten to twelve hours a day for little pay, seven days a week.
 There were no weekends.
-No sick leave days.
-No vacation days.
-No over-time pay.
+No sick leave days, or vacation days.
+Let alone no over-time pay.
 Working conditions were often dangerous and unsanitary.

 In 1872, a New York City carpenter by the name of Peter McGuire rallied over 100,000 workers to go on strike and march through the streets of the city, protesting these conditions.
 Many people have credited McGuire for the idea of Labor Day.
 McGuire fought for a decade to earn rights for workers.